Power of Attorney Patrick Huolohan Turnbull Hill Lawyers

 People never want to think about the worst-case scenarios in life, particularly when it comes to something happening to them.
 However, having that Plan B in place will provide peace of mind in knowing things will be taken care of should the worst occur.

 A Power of Attorney is one such document that helps to manage these scenarios.
-Alarmingly though, a 2007 enquiry estimated that only 11% of Australians have such a document in place.
+Alarmingly though, a 2024 study of 3000 adult Australians estimated 87% have no such document in place (Australian Human Rights Commission – Empowering Futures (September 2024).

 This may be due to people misunderstanding their purpose, a lack of desire to consider their future mental incapacity, or the process being too complex, particularly given that different types of Powers of Attorney exist.